noperator/raink/README.md

 - output contraints: sometimes doesn't return all the data you asked it to review
 - subjectivity in scoring: has a really hard time assigning a numeric score to an individual item

 We built raink to circumvent those issues and solve general ranking problems that are otherwise difficult for LLMs to process.
-See [Patch Perfect: Harmonizing with LLMs to Find Security Vulns](https://www.youtube.com/watch?v=IBuL1zY69tY) for more background.
+See our blog post [raink: Use LLMs for Document Ranking](https://bishopfox.com/blog/raink-llms-document-ranking) for more background on this technique, and our talk [Patch Perfect: Harmonizing with LLMs to Find Security Vulns](https://www.youtube.com/watch?v=IBuL1zY69tY) to see how we've applied raink to offensive security problems.

 ## Getting started